anabrid/pyanalog/doc/code-testing.rst

     $ cd $(git rev-parse --show-toplevel)            # execute from PyAnalog root directory
     $ pytest-3 --doctest-modules --pyargs dda  -v

-See also the *Makefile* provided in the root directory.
+See also the ``Makefile`` provided in the root directory.

 What else about tests
 ---------------------

+Continous integration
-- Tests are run whenever the code is committed.
+   Tests are run whenever the code is committed.
 See for instance https://lab.analogparadigm.com/koeppel/dda/-/pipelines

+What about hardware tests?
-- *What about Hardware tests?*  This would require having dedicated testing hardware somewhere.
+   This would require having dedicated testing hardware somewhere.
 This is out of scope for the moment.